 South of the town is the resort strip with hotels packed along a 12-mile (20km) stretch of beach, while within the town there are many bars, restaurants, shops and a variety of accommodation to suit all types of budget.
 The town's central location on Egypt's coast provides a gateway to prime diving sites throughout the Red Sea.

 El Dahar, the old part of Hurghada town, has a traditional Egyptian bazaar with a variety of shops selling tourist souvenirs and holidaymakers can splurge to their hearts' content.
 Bargaining is expected and prices will generally be better than in the resort village shops.
 The best buys are papyrus scrolls or traditional 'shisha pipes'.

-With its growing reputation as a holiday party town 'par excellence', Hurghada boasts a lively nightlife with numerous clubs, discos, pubs and trendy lounges, and a variety of entertainment that includes beach barbeques, karaoke evenings and foam parties.
+With its growing reputation as a holiday party town 'par excellence', Hurghada hosts a lively nightlife with numerous clubs, discos, pubs and trendy lounges, and a variety of entertainment that includes beach barbeques, karaoke evenings and foam parties.
 Popular places include Papas Beach Club and Calypso, while Alf Leila Wa Leila is famous for belly dancing and Arabic folklore.

 The holiday resort of Hurghada is renowned for its variety of watersports, including sailing, fishing, kitesurfing and windsurfing.
 Offshore underwater gardens and coral reefs make this an internationally recognised location among divers and snorkelers, and for the less active many hotels offer glass-bottomed boat excursions to admire the corals and marine life.
 Hotels and resorts also offer water activities such as banana rides, pedal boats and canoeing, as well as trips to the Giftun Island Marine Park.
 On land there are beautiful beaches, golf courses, horse riding, and desert excursions, which include camel rides, hiking, and 4x4 or quad safaris.